Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 San Francisco has a few streets throughout the city with unique boutiques and national names.
 If you need traditional shopping, head to Union Square!

-1. Hayes street in Hayes Valley has awesome shopping!
+1. Hayes Street in Hayes Valley has awesome shopping!
 With local boutiques and international names, you’ll definitely find something to splurge on (Hayes Valley) ✅

 2. Check out all of the vintage clothing stores and head shops on the famous Haight St (Haight Ashbury) ✅